-- a) Prize money shall be paid only for matches played, with the exception of abandoned tournaments (see 6.4) - b) A match won by "No-show" or "walkover" will NOT count as a match won for Prize Money unless the player has already won a round. - c) No Prize money will be awarded to a player or team who withdraws without playing their first match.
+- a) Prizemoney shall be paid only for matches played, with the exception of abandoned tournaments (see 5.4) - b) A match won by "No-show" or "walkover" will NOT count as a match won for prizemoney unless the athlete has already won a round. - c) No prizemoney will be awarded to an athlete or team who withdraws without playing their first match.

-CASE: If a player in a 24-player main draw receives a "bye" as a top-eight seed, then receives a walkover into the QF's and then loses eligiblity to receive prize money?
+CASE: If an athlete in a 24-player main draw receives a "bye" as a top-eight seed, then receives a walkover into the QF's and then loses eligibility to receive prizemoney?

-DECISION: No, a player who receives a "bye" and then a walkover into the QF's is not eligible to receive prize money as they have not won a match prior.
+DECISION: No, an athlete who receives a "bye" and then a walkover into the QF's is not eligible to receive prizemoney as they have not won a match prior.

-- d) Any 'no show' default where a player makes no contact within one (1) hour of the scheduled match time will receive no prizemoney at the discretion of the Referee. - e) Singles athletes or doubles team(s) that withdraw from a match without the presentation of a medical certificate will receive prize money applicable to the previous round reached. - f) Singles athletes or doubles team(s) that retire during a match will receive prize money applicable to the round reached.
+- d) Any 'no show' default where an athlete makes no contact within one (1) hour of the scheduled match time will receive no prizemoney at the discretion of the Referee. - e) Singles athletes or doubles team(s) that withdraw from a match without the presentation of a medical certificate will receive prize money applicable to the previous round reached. - f) Singles athletes or doubles team(s) that retire during a match will receive prize money applicable to the round reached.

-CASE: If a player/team retires during a match with an injury and are eligible to receive prizemoney, do they have to present a medical certificate?
+CASE: If an athlete/team retires during a match with an injury and are eligible to receive prizemoney, do they have to present a medical certificate?

-DECISION: In the case of an on-court retirement, the referee can choose to request the player/team submit a medical certificate before accepting their prizemoney if they doubt the validity of the injury.
-If the player/team fails to present the medical certificate in line with rule 11.9 below, the player/team will receive prizemoney applicable to the previous round reached.
+DECISION: In the case of an on-court retirement, the referee can choose to request the Athlete/team submit a medical certificate before accepting their prizemoney if they doubt the validity of the injury.
+If the Athlete/team fails to present the medical certificate in line with rule 11.9 below, the athlete/team will receive prizemoney applicable to the previous round reached.

-- g) Any player who is defaulted shall lose all prize money earned for that event at the tournament, unless: - The player was defaulted for a violation of the Punctuality i.e. No Show (see above), but contacts the referee and is subsequently excused within one hour of the-default - A member of a doubles team did not cause any of the misconduct Code Violations that resulted in the team being defaulted.
+- g) Any athlete who is defaulted shall lose all prize money earned for that event at the tournament, unless: - The athlete was defaulted for a violation of the Punctuality i.e. No Show (see above), but contacts the referee and is subsequently excused within one hour of the-default - A member of a doubles team did not cause any of the misconduct Code Violations that resulted in the team being defaulted.